esmnext/esmx/examples/docs/src/en/guide/frameworks/vue2.md

 ---
-titleSuffix: Gez Framework Vue2 SSR Application Example
+titleSuffix: Esmx Framework Vue2 SSR Application Example
-description: Build a Vue2 SSR application from scratch using Gez framework.
+description: Build a Vue2 SSR application from scratch using Esmx framework.
 This example demonstrates the basic usage of the framework, including project initialization, Vue2 configuration, and entry file setup.
 head:
   - - meta
     - property: keywords
-      content: Gez, Vue2, SSR Application, TypeScript Configuration, Project Initialization, Server-Side Rendering, Client-Side Interaction
+      content: Esmx, Vue2, SSR Application, TypeScript Configuration, Project Initialization, Server-Side Rendering, Client-Side Interaction
 ---

 # Vue2

-This tutorial will guide you through building a Vue2 SSR application from scratch using the Gez framework.
+This tutorial will guide you through building a Vue2 SSR application from scratch using the Esmx framework.
 We'll demonstrate how to create a server-side rendered application with a complete example.

 ## Project Structure